pFlow-dev/pflow-eth/README.md

 pflow-eth
 ---------

-An SDK for deploying petri-net models on Etherem / EVM compatible blockchains.
+An SDK for deploying petri-net models on Ethereum / EVM compatible blockchains.

 Status
 ------